seL4/docs/Getting started.rst

 <<TableOfContents()>>

 = Getting Started =
+In general, if you're just getting started, you want to dive into the SEL4 tutorials, then the CAmkES tutorials, then the SEL4 Test suite.
+There's a section on this page for each.

 == Code ==
 All seL4 code and proofs are available on github, at https://github.com/seL4, under standard [[http://sel4.systems/Info/GettingStarted/license.pml|open-source licenses]].